Skip to main content

 3) Fewer Decisions to Make

 Numerous psychological studies have demonstrated that we must make many decisions quickly.
-Our quality suffers because our mental energy progressively becomes depleted.
+Our quality suffers because our mental energy gradually depletes.

-Placing candies and snacks at the pay register at supermarkets is an example of artificial intelligence of how this might be used.
-Marketers know that you will make decisions throughout your little shopping trip and that by the time you’re finished.
-You won’t be able to resist the sugar rush as well.
+Placing candies and snacks at the pay register at supermarkets is an example of artificial intelligence and how it might be used.
+Marketers know that you will make decisions throughout your little shopping trip and that by the time you’re finished, you won’t be able to resist the sugar rush.

-Algorithms can make an endless number of daily decisions, each as precise as possible because they are not susceptible to decision fatigue.
+Algorithms can make endless daily decisions, each as precise as possible, because they are not susceptible to decision fatigue.
 As a result, executives who employ the most advanced AI will have an advantage since they can surpass human weaknesses.

 4) Multi-Tasking

-Executives often need to consider a variety of multiple considerations while making complex decisions.
+Executives often need to consider various considerations while making complex decisions.
 When there is too much information to evaluate, the decision-maker may become overwhelmed and make unwise choices.

 On the other hand, a machine can manage several inputs without being overwhelmed or confused.
 All required is a collection of instructions or programs that direct the machine to use probability and recommend or carry out the most logical conclusion.